Unsupervised Denoising for Signal-Dependent and Row-Correlated Imaging Noise: Introduction

-In practice, $(i)$ is often broken by the presence of Poisson shot noise~\cite{laine2021imaging}, where the variance increases as the intensity of the underlying signal increases.
-Moreover, many popular scientific cameras and imaging setups break $(ii)$ by producing row- or column-correlated noise.
-For example, the scientific Complementary Metal-Oxide-Semiconductor (sCMOS)~\cite{moomaw2013camera} cameras that are popular in optical microscopy~\cite{mandracchia2020fast} have separate amplifiers for each column of pixels, leading to correlated noise within each column~\cite{zhang2021characterizing}.
-The detectors used in infrared imaging systems, \eg microbolometers, also commonly use separate column amplifiers and suffer from similar noise structures~\cite{dupont2009fpn}.
-Depending on their settings, Electron Multiplying Charge-Coupled Device (EMCCD)~\cite{denvir2003electron} cameras can produce horizontally correlated read-out noise~\cite{broaddus2020removing}.
-Similarly, scanning-based imaging methods such as scanning transmission electron microscopy (STEM)~\cite{pennycook2011scanning} are prone to line artifacts caused by slow reaction time of readout electronics~\cite{liao2006practical}.
-Examples of noisy images from these modalities along with plots of their spatial autocorrelation can be found in \cref{fig:visResults}.
+In practice, $(i)$ is often broken by the presence of Poisson shot noise~\cite{laine2021imaging}.
+Moreover, many popular scientific cameras and imaging setups break $(ii)$ by producing row- or column-correlated noise (see \cref{sec:noise} \textbf{Row-Correlated Noise}).
 These types of noise cannot be removed with basic self- or unsupervised methods.
-Recently, variants of these methods for spatially correlated noise have been proposed, but these are limited to locally correlated noise and can come at the expense of the reduced reconstruction quality~\cite{broaddus2020removing,prakashinterpretable}.
+Recently, variants of these methods for spatially correlated noise have been proposed, but they are limited to locally correlated noise and can come at the expense of reduced reconstruction quality~\cite{broaddus2020removing,prakashinterpretable}.

 In this paper, we present the first unsupervised deep learning-based denoiser capable of reliably removing signal-dependent noise that is correlated along rows or columns of pixels, as it commonly occurs in microscopy data.
 The approach is illustrated in \cref{fig:explainer}.
 Our method requires neither examples of noise-free images, which can be impossible to obtain (\eg~\cite{wang2020noise2atom}), nor pre-trained noise models~\cite{prakash2020fully, salmon2022towards, krull2020probabilistic} or hand-crafted priors~\cite{wang2020noise2atom, dabov2006image, gu2014weighted}.
-Furthermore, we do not rely on blind-spot approaches~\cite{broaddus2020removing} or subsampling~\cite{huang2021neighbor2neighbor, lee2022ap} techniques that degrade image quality and therefore limit denoising performance.
+Furthermore, we do not rely on blind-spot approaches~\cite{broaddus2020removing} or subsampling~\cite{huang2021neighbor2neighbor, lee2022ap} techniques that degrade image quality and limit denoising performance.

-The backbone of our approach is the Variational Autoencoder (VAE)~\cite{kingma2014auto}, which trains a latent variable model of the noisy image data $\x$ as $p_\theta(\x)\propto\pxz\pz$, where $\theta$ refers to the model parameters.
-We guide our VAE to represent clean, noise-free images with latent variables $\z$ and to model the noise generation process with the decoder $\pxz$.